aintnorest/csab/README.md

 CSAB stands for Crouton Start and Backup.
-It is a tool to manage, start, and auto backup chroots made with crouton.
+It is a command line tool to manage, start, and auto backup chroots made with crouton.

 Installation:
 Should be as simple as downloading the latest csab from https://drive.google.com/file/d/0B-k2N_tmdd_wYm9kemlhSlpxQWM/edit?usp=sharing